 The ultimate goal of this project is to determine whether or not an integrated 5-acre model farm involving rainwater harvesting, fish production and crop production is economically feasible in the Virgin Islands.
 If it is economically feasible, farmers will be encouraged to adopt this model in an effort to increase income and the availability of fresh local produce.

-- Yes - 11.
-Expending other then formula funds or state-matching funds - No - 12.
-Expending amount of professional FTE/SYs to be budgeted for this Program
+1. Estimated Number of professional FTE/SYs to be budgeted for this Program